juanantonio284/my_python_notes/README.md

 The basis of this material is *copied and pasted* from class slides and transcripts, but I have arranged, re-arranged, explained, re-explained, commented, and changed comments to make it easier to understand.
-In other words: the contents of these files are either *very different* to the original class material or *essentially the same and don't provide anything new*, depending on how you want to look at it.
-No claims are made and no guarantees are given; these are simply my personal notes and they are arranged and edited in a way that is convenient for me.
+In other words, the contents of these files are either *very different* to the original class material or *essentially the same and don't provide anything new*, depending on how you want to look at it.
+Simply put: these are simply my personal notes and they are arranged and edited in a way that is convenient for me; no claims are made and no guarantees are given.

 If you want the complete course material this is not a good place to look.
 By a standard of "having all the notes to help me can pass the class" this repo would be disorganized, incomplete in some